Wichita woman hospitalized in rollover crash on I-235

 WICHITA, Kan.
 (KSNW) — An early-morning rollover crash on Interstate 235 in west Wichita hospitalized a woman on Saturday.

-The Kansas Highway Patrol (KHP) says the woman was driving on I-235 north of the Central Ave. exit when she and another drivers’ vehicles collided.
+The Kansas Highway Patrol (KHP) says the woman was driving on I-235 north of the Central Ave. exit when she and another driver’s vehicle collided.

 The collision caused the woman’s car to overturn several times and come to rest on its wheels.